On Nilpotent and Solvable Quasi-Einstein Manifolds: Classification of quasi-Einstein nilpotent Lie groups

 for every $i,j$.
-Hence $X$ is Killing if and only if $ad_X$ is skew-symmetric.
-But $\fn$ is nilpotent, so $ad_X^k=0$ for some $k.$ By elementary linear algebra, this implies that $ad_X=0,$ which happens if and only if $X$ is in $\fz(\fn).$

-\end{proof} \begin{rmk} In general, $x$ is a left-invariant and Killing vector field of a Lie group $(G,g)$ with the Lie algebra $\fg$ if and only if $ad_x$ is skew-symmetric.
-If $g$ is bi-invariant, $ad_x$ is skew-symmetric for any $x\in \fg$ and hence every left-invariant vector field of $G$ is Killing. \end{rmk} \begin{rmk} From \cite{DottiMiatello1982}, for any nilpotent Lie algebra $\fn,$
+Hence $X$ is Killing if and only if $\ad_X$ is skew-symmetric.
+But $\fn$ is nilpotent, so $\ad_X^k=0$ for some $k.$ A skew-symmetric nilpotent operator must vanish.
+Hence $\ad_X=0,$ which happens if and only if $X$ is in $\fz(\fn).$ \end{proof} \begin{rmk} In general, $x$ is a left-invariant and Killing vector field of a Lie group $(G,g)$ with the Lie algebra $\fg$ if and only if $\ad_x$ is skew-symmetric.
+If $g$ is bi-invariant, $\ad_x$ is skew-symmetric for any $x\in \fg$ and hence every left-invariant vector field of $G$ is Killing. \end{rmk} From \cite[Equation 8]{MR1825405}, for any nilpotent Lie algebra $\fn,$

-where $e_i$'s form an orthonormal basis of $\fn.$ Some conclusions are easy to draw from the Ricci formula.
-For example, the center of $\fn$ has non-negative Ricci curvature and $[\fn,\fn]^{\perp},$ which is the orthogonal complement of the commutator has non-positive Ricci curvature.
-In fact, \cite{MILNOR1976293} proves that for any left-invariant metric on a non-Abelian nilpotent Lie group, there exists a direction of strictly negative Ricci curvature and a direction of strictly positive Ricci curvature, where the vector with strictly negative Ricci curvature is from $[\fn,\fn]^{\perp},$ and the vector with strictly positive curvature belongs to $\fz(\fn)\cap [\fn,\fn].$ Also, from the Ricci curvature formula, note that $\Ric{(x,x)}=0$ if and only if $x\in \fz(\fn)\cap [\fn,\fn]^{\perp}.$ \end{rmk}